This project was delivered between April 2022 and March 2025.

-The Department for Environment, Food and Rural Affairs (Defra) Official Development Assistance (ODA) Environmental Pollution Programme is working with low- to middle-income countries (LMICs) to manage and mitigate pollution in terrestrial and freshwater ecosystems to benefit climate, biodiversity, and people.
+The Department for Environment, Food and Rural Affairs (Defra) Official Development Assistance (ODA) Environmental Pollution Programme partnered with low- to middle-income countries (LMICs) to manage and mitigate pollution in terrestrial and freshwater ecosystems to benefit climate, biodiversity, and people.

-Through this programme, the Joint Nature Conservation Committee (JNCC) is providing technical assistance to partners in South Africa to deliver a multi-year pollution programme aimed at conducting action research into the environmental impacts of solid waste and wastewater, which were identified as pollution areas of specific concern in the Reducing Pollution through Partnership initial scoping year exercise.
-Defra, through our delivery partner, the Global Alliance on Health and Pollution, will also be supporting the delivery of work in Vietnam, aimed at protecting the health of people and environment from the unsafe agricultural practices of open burning and pesticide use.
+Through this programme, the Joint Nature Conservation Committee (JNCC) provided technical assistance to partners in South Africa to deliver a multi-year pollution programme aimed at conducting action research into the environmental impacts of solid waste and wastewater.
+These pollution types were identified as areas of specific concern during the Reducing Pollution through Partnership initial scoping year exercise.

 Programme Overview